cu-mkp/research-teaching-companion/content/resources/activity-sheets/azurite-assignment.md

 ![mussel-feast-for-shells](/images/mussel_feast_for-webpages.jpg)

-**Class mussel feast for sourcing the shells used for levigating the azurite**
+**Class mussel feast for sourcing the shells used for levigating azurite**